Seder-Masochism: Production

 After Sita Sings the Blues, Paley was criticized by some observers for co-opting the culture of India as an outsider, an assertion with which she strongly disagreed.
 A recurring theme among the negative comments was "how would you like it if people made a film about your religion?"
 Paley thought that she would enjoy watching any such film.
 Accepting this as a challenge, she turned to her own Jewish cultural heritage for her next project: a revisionist retelling of the story of Passover.
-She pored over the Book of Exodus, finding details that were not part of modern Jewish culture, for instance, that Moses's brother Aharon performed some of the acts that are commonly attributed to Moses, and that the Jews were killing each other during their 40 years "wandering" in the desert.
 For inspiration, she also read The Creation of Patriarchy by Gerda Lerner, and The Language of the Goddess by Marija Gimbutas.
 She concluded that the Book of Exodus represents the final defeat of goddess worship by the patriarchy that had been rising since the agricultural revolution.

 In 2011, Paley interviewed her terminally ill father, Hiram, intending that his voice would serve as the old bearded god figure of the Israelites.
 For herself, she chose to play the part of a sacrificial goat, because animal sacrifice was essential to many early religions, and because she has been seen as the black sheep of her family.
 Hiram Paley died in 2012 at the age of 78.
 Even though her father was a Jewish atheist, the Paley family had celebrated Passover every year so that the children would know their cultural identity.
 Paley, also a Jewish atheist, weaves the voice recordings of her father into the film as a way to understand the Passover story.

 In September 2011, Paley initiated a Kickstarter crowd-funding effort to raise money for "Phase I" of the film, with a goal of $3,600.
 The campaign brought in $4,146.
 The intent of Phase I was to make recordings of various family Passover Seder discussions.
 Ultimately, the project took another direction, and the recordings were not used in the film.